 Place them in the microwave and cook for two minutes at 50% power.
 Let them steam in the bag for 4 minutes before removing.

-Toppings for tacos: Shredded Cabbage, Avocado, guacamole, Sour Cream, sliced radishes, cilantro
+Toppings for tacos: Shredded Cabbage, Avocado, guacamole, Sour Cream, sliced radishes, cilantro, salsa.

-Tyler Florence’s Crock Pot Roast Beef Tacos … It’s What’s for Dinner.
+Slow Cooked Beef For Tacos … It’s What’s for an Easy Dinner.